Hannah Ann Sluss Flaunts Enviable Figure In Plunging Top And Formfitting Skirt

-The 24-year-old bombshell was captured in Miami for the three-slide series, per the post’s geotag, in both an indoor and outdoor space.
+The 24-year-old bombshell was captured in Miami for the three-slide series, per the post's geotag, in both an indoor and outdoor location.
 Hannah stood out most in every frame as she struck several poses that drew the eye to her enviable physique.

-In the first image, she stood tall with the front of her body facing the camera.
-She popped one hip out slightly and her arms looked to be mid-movement.
-She wore a wide smile on her face as she looked directly into the camera’s lens.
-She emitted a sweet energy in the second snapshot as she smiled shyly with her mouth parted.
-She also cocked one hip once more.
-The third third photo displayed her hugging her dad with her right arm as she extended her left leg forward.
+In the first image, she stood tall and faced the camera.
+She popped one hip out slightly, and her arms looked to be mid-movement.
+She wore a wide smile on her face as she looked directly into the lens.
+She emitted a sweet energy in the second snapshot as she smiled shyly with her lips parted.
+She also cocked a hip once more.
+The third photo captured her hugging her dad with her right arm as she extended her left leg forward.

-Her long, partially highlighted, brunette locks were parted slightly off center and looked to be blown out straight as they cascaded down her back and over her shoulders.
-She wore her almond-shaped nails short with a light pink polish that matched her ensemble.
+Her long brunette locks were parted slightly off-center and looked to be blown out straight as they cascaded down her back and over her shoulders.
+She wore her almond-shaped nails short with a light pink polish that complemented her ensemble.

 She sported an all-white outfit from Revolve, an online-based clothing company she often rocks.
-Her top featured long sleeves, a cross-wrap front and a plunging V-shape neckline that gave way to a massive view of cleavage.
-The garment’s cropped body also flaunted her toned midriff.
-She teamed the blouse with a skirt that featured a high slit and fringe embellishments.
-The number tightly hugged her form, flaunting her curvy hips and pert booty.
+Her top featured long sleeves, a cross-wrap front and a plunging V-shaped neckline that showcased a hint of cleavage.
+The garment's cropped fit also revealed her toned midriff.
+She teamed the blouse with a skirt which had a high slit and fringe embellishments.
+The number tightly hugged her form, emphasizing her curves.

 Sunday's slideshow went live just one hour ago and has already accumulated more than 13,000 likes, proving to be a smash hit with her social media followers.
 Dozens of commenters also conveyed their adulation for the model, her form, her beauty and her attire.